huanyushi/huanyushi.github.io/_posts/2023-04-10-LabReport-Template.md

 date:       2023-04-10
 categories: [LaTeX]
 tag: [LaTeX]
+image:
-image: /in-post/2023-04-10/preface.PNG
+  path: /in-post/2023-04-10/preface.PNG
+  lqip: /in-post/2023-04-10/lqip-file
 ---
-> "The laws of physics is the canvas God laid down on which to paint his masterpiece" <br>
+> "The laws of physics is the canvas God laid down on which to paint his masterpiece"
 > --- Dan Brown.

 ## 写在前面